marcuslind90/devops/README.md

 to the master node while restricting access to the Replica as read-only.
 Also allow you to easily promote the replica to master by instantiating a file on its file system.

+## kibana-postgres

+Example of how you can setup a full Kibana stack using Docker Compose, that collect and track metrics and statements from a PostgreSQL database container using Metricbeat.